simeononsecurity/simeononsecurity.ch/content/articles/passing-comptias-linux-plus-XK0-005/index.en.md

 - [**Linux Academy**](https://linuxacademy.org/): This is an online learning platform that offers a range of courses and learning paths for Linux professionals, including a course specifically for the Linux+ certification.

-- [**The Linux Documentation Project**](https://tldp.org/): This is a community-driven project that provides a wide range of documentation on various Linux-related topics, including networking, system administration, and security.
+- [**The Linux Documentation Project**](https://tldp.org/): This is a community-driven project that provides many documentation on various Linux-related topics, including networking, system administration, and security.

 - [**Linux.org**](https://linux.org): This is a community-driven website that provides a wealth of information and resources related to Linux, including tutorials, forums, and news.